SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 (Gelvin 187, 192).
 This plot of land, which became known as Jordan, turned out to severly lack natural resources and has depended on foreign aid ever since---a dependency which has limited the autonomy and thus liberty of the government and its citizens.
+Syria

 ## Furthermore, no states could achieve widespread liberty?